openvinotoolkit/openvino/docs/low_precision_transformations/lpt.md

 # OpenVINO™ Low Precision Transformations {#openvino_docs_IE_DG_lpt}

 ## Introduction
+`Low precision transformations` (known as `LPT`) are a set of nGraph transformations, which are combined in one library.
+The library is mandatory part of OpenVINO to infer quantized model in low precision with the maximum performance on Intel CPU, GPU and ARM platforms.
+The library includes more than 45 transformations and supports more then 30 operations.
+Some transformations are mandatory, some of them are optional and developed for specific device.

-The goal of `Low Precision Transformations` (LPT transformations) is transform quantized model from original precisions (FP16 or FP32) to low precision (INT8: `signed int8` or `unsigned int8`) model to prepare model for low precision inference in OpenVINO™ plugin.
+The goal of `Low Precision Transformations` (`LPT`) is transform quantized model from original precisions (FP16 or FP32) to low precision (INT8: `signed int8` or `unsigned int8`) model to prepare model for low precision inference in OpenVINO™ plugin.
 It achieved by two main principles:
 1. `FakeQuantize` operation decomposition to two parts:
     - part #1: quantize operation - new `FakeQuantize` operation with output quantization intervals in low precision range (signed int8: [-128, 127] or [-127, 127], unsigned int8: [0, 255] or [0, 256]) and with low precision output (`signed int8` or `unsigned int8`),
     - part #2: dequantization operations with low precision input and original precision output.